 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must use the Commission-approved distribution of $200 million (as shown in Attachment 1) for direct care expenditures, supplemental payments to child care programs, and related administrative and/or operational expenditures associated with COVID-19.
+NLF: Boards must use the Commission-approved distribution (as shown in Attachment 1) for direct care expenditures or supplemental payments to child care programs.
+Administrative and operational expenditures are not allowable uses of the funds.

-NLF: Boards must be aware that the Commission-approved distribution is based on the following equally weighted factors:
+NLF: Boards must be aware that the Commission-approved distribution for the TWC COVID-19 Essential Worker child care program was based on the following equally weighted factors:

 COVID-19–related UI claims